 The mission of the Mississippi Real Estate Commission (MREC) is to better protect the consuming public in the areas of real estate sales, real property management, time shares and real estate development.
 The MREC, in an effort to protect the public, issues real estate licenses to qualified individuals, investigates formal complaints against real estate licensees and has regulatory authority and direct oversight over land sales and timeshare developments as well as other real estate transactions.
 Responsibilities include the licensing and regulation of both resident and non-resident real estate brokers, real estate salespersons and real estate business entities.
-According to state statute, it is illegal for any person or business entity to engage in or carry on, either directly or indirectly, or to advertise or hold himself, itself, or themselves out as engaging in or carrying on business, or acting in the capacity of a real estate broker or real estate salesperson.
+According to state statute, it is illegal for any person or business entity to engage in or carry on, either directly or indirectly, or to advertise or hold himself, itself, or themselves out as engaging in or carrying on business, or acting in the capacity of a real estate broker or real estate salesperson, within this state, without first obtaining a license as a real estate broker or real estate salesperson.